-7. Once you have saved the group you will be taken to the group homepage (pictured below) where you can:
+Once you have saved the group you will be taken to the group homepage.

 - Check that your group has been saved successfully

-- Decide what content you want to display on your group homepage by selecting ‘Edit this page‘
+- Edit: allows you to decide what content you want to display on your group homepage.

 Step 2: Creating a Forum post

-Navigate to QMplus Hub, click on the Groups dropdown menu and select My Groups.
+Navigate to QMplus Hub, click on the Engage dropdown menu and select Groups.
 Alternatively you might find your group in the right-hand block of the dashboard.